molecula/documentation/cloud/cloud-setup/_posts/2022-11-09-cloud-quickstart-guide.md

 Ranking queries are notorious for being computationally intensive - aka slow.
 Some solutions will use statistics to speed up a ranking query by approximating the true results, but that’s not always a desirable option.
 In PQL, [```TopK```](/pql-guide/read/topk) queries can be run to return exact results in milliseconds.

-This query returns the top five hobbies across all customers from the cseg table, sifting through a billion records in 117.2ms.
+This query returns the top five hobbies across all customers from the cseg table, sifting through a billion records in milliseconds.

 ```
-[cseg]TopK(hobbies, k=5);
+[cseg]TopK(hobbies, k=5)
 ```
 ![Figure 16.
 TOP K Query](/img/quick-start-guide/cloud/query_topk.png)